 What are the most common errors on your website?
 The Website Validator crawls a website, runs the contents through an W3 HTML Validator, summarizing the content for you.
 The Website Validator will break down errors and warnings by type, as well as give you the overall percentage of error free pages.
 In the Error Summary tab you'll find a detailed description of all the errors encountered on your site.
 Click over to the Pages With Errors tab to start tackling those problem spots.
 Keep in mind not all errors in HTML markup are equally problematic, and many errors have little to no impact on how the page is displayed to the user.

-This tool uses the webservices of W3C Markup Validation Service and the HTML5 Nu HTML Checker.
+This tool uses the web services of W3C Markup Validation Service and the HTML5 Nu HTML Checker.
 We use these multiple validators to reduce the load on any one validator.
-It's possible these two different validatos are running two different Nu HTML Checker Instances and thus may report different errors, even when validating the same page.
+It's possible these two different validators are running two different Nu HTML Checker Instances and thus may report different errors, even when validating the same page.

 We request that you be kind to the 3rd party services.
 When making changes to a URL, use the "See Validation" on the Pages With Errors tab to check just that page rather than rerunning the Site Validator over your entire site again.
 When making changes to a template shared between pages, we recommend verifying the template is error free by validating a single page that uses the template first before rerunning the Website Validator.
 Our spider has a 1000 daily page cap, these services may have their own caps.